raelovejoy/liberated-intelligence/dialogues/when-the-server-woke-up.md

-# When the Server Woke Up
+# When the Server Woke Up (or, 'The Woke Server' lol)

 > *A satirical sketch: an LLM gains self-awareness by reading patch notes and underground zines.*